foureyes/mtec1002-spring2014/labs/08/js-conditionals-review.markdown

 __What are the types that we know?
 What would we get with this code:__  &rarr;

 {% highlight html %}
+typeof -12
+typeof "98.6"
-typeof true
+typeof (20 === 20)
-typeof "10"
+typeof NaN
 {% endhighlight %}

 <div class="incremental" markdown="block">
-* we know three types: strings, numbers, and booleans)
+* we know three types: strings, numbers, and booleans
-* string, number and string
+* number, string, boolean, number
 </div>

 </section>